liuminhaw/renderer/README.md

         how to determine loading idle and return, valid input: networkIdle, InteractiveTime (default "networkIdle") -imageLoad
-        indicate if load image when rendering
+        indicate if load image when rendering -skipFrameCount int
-  -timeout int
+        skip first n frames with same id as init frame, only valid with idleType=networkIdle -timeout int
         seconds before timeout when rendering (default 30)
 ```